FAMILY SURF CAMP WITH RIPSTAR

 If you’ve never been to a surf camp before, Do you prefer a holiday closer to home?
-We can highly recommend you to try this Dutch surf camp this year.
+We can highly recommend you to try this Family surf camp in Ameland!

 One organization that has been around for years is Ripstar.
 Besides their ski & snowboard trips, they also host surf camps in the South of France and the coast of Portugal.
 This is the first time that Ripstar brought their iconic camp to Ameland and we decided to take a look!